pieterberg/Smartie-Sorter/design.md

 ### 1.2.
 Enclosure placement

 The "Smartie Sorter 3000" name sign was printed on a 270 mm x 55 mm vinyl sticker and placed at the top of the mini arcade game enclosure, on top of the 6 mm transparent acrylic Name Sign component.
 The name sign is backlit using the 12 V LED strips present in the top-section of the mini arcade game enclosure.
-The placement of the "Smartie Sorter 3000" name sign is shown in Figure 2.

----------------------------- Name Sign Placement ----------------------------

-Figure 2: "Smartie Sorter 3000" name sign placement

 ## 2. Colour scheme